That four-letter-word that creates tension in the minds of grown men and women everywhere.

 Meaning the faster and more active an animal is when it is alive, the lower the cholesterol levels will be from ingesting them.
 Cows are very inactive while chickens run around all day.
 Beef is typically higher in cholesterol than chicken.
 Salmon swim upstream and do resistance training while scallops just sit at the bottom of the sea.
 Salmon is lower in cholesterol than scallops.

 Fat is Part of a Healthy Diet

 According to Health, the third macronutrient has an important role in helping the body function.
 Fat is essential for many reasons and eating fat doesn’t necessarily make you fat.
 We saw an increase in the obesity rates even though “fat-free” products were dominating the grocery stores.
-Fat is essential to helping the body absorb and breakdown many important vitamins and minerals.
+Fat is essential for helping the body absorb and break down many important vitamins and minerals.

 Where Does My Healthy Diet Go From Here?

 Now that you understand the three pillars of nutrients.
 Let’s talk about your diet.
 You’ll need a percentage of each of these macronutrients for optimal health.
 Many believe the diet should be 40% carbohydrates, 30% protein and 30% fat.
 However, the popular diets shift these percentages for weight loss or specific performance needs of the individual.

 The popular Zone diet of the ’70s and ’80s had 40% protein, 30% carbohydrates, 30% fat as its core menu and the Ketogenic diet minimizes carbohydrates to even lower amounts.